arh-eu/gds-java-sdk/README.md

 ### Client creation

-The synchronous client uses a builder with the same methods as the async client (excluding the `withListener(..)`, as it cannot defined here), but its name is `SyncGDSClientBuilder`.
+The synchronous client uses a builder with the same methods as the async client (excluding the `withListener(..)`, as it cannot be defined here), but its name is `SyncGDSClientBuilder`.
 It can be invoked with the static `getBuilder()` method as well in the `SyncGDSClient`.

 ```java
 final String URI = "ws://127.0.0.1:8888/gate";